 The issue with both summits is that they are so rarely ascended, there's very little beta on routes or approaches.
 As far as we knew, only the original ascent party had stood on Catacombs true summit (the grizzly group only summitted the lower, west peak) and we only knew of two previous ascents of Fortress Mountain (original party and the same grizzly group).
 Of course, this is the main reason we wanted to ascend these mountains in the first place!
 To be perfectly honest, when Eric first mentioned them, I'd never even heard of Fortress Lake before, much less any of the peaks in the area.
 But I like remote ascents and bushwhacking so he didn't have to ask me twice!
 Apparently I'm not the only (dumb?) one, because Ben, Liam and Steven didn't take much convincing either...
 We agreed to meet at the Sunwapta Falls parking lot on Thursday after work and get the 14.5km hike to the Athabasca Campground done in the dark - to give us more time for the Catacombs approach on Friday.

 Eric is great at planning aggressive and remote mountain adventures.
 He spends hours on his web site, planning and scheming up new approaches, routes and summits to bag.
 This trip was no different.
-Using photos of Catacombs from other peaks, he scouted out a route up the west flank of the mountain that looked to be scrambling to the summit glacier cap.
-From there it would be a bit of an unknown to travel on the glacier to the summit - we had no idea if the glacier would be passable from our top-out point above the west face.
+Using photos of Catacombs from other peaks, he scouted out a route up the south flank of the mountain that looked to be scrambling to the summit glacier cap.
+From there it would be a bit of an unknown to travel on the glacier to the summit - we had no idea if the glacier would be passable from our top-out point above the south face.
 We also weren't sure how to get into the valley between Fortress Mountain and Catacombs - we knew it would be a bushwhack but had no idea how bad it might be.
 Assuming we made it up and down Catacombs, we then planned on continuing on to Fortress Mountain via an unknown route over two cols between the two valleys.
 Awesome.

 [Map of our trip.
 Blue line is Thurs night / Fri to Catacombs' summit.
 Orange Line is Sat, traverse two passes and Fortress Summit.
 Yellow is Sun, our exit. ++]